The One Minute Manager (1982) is a guide for managers on how to maximize time and employees’ morale in the most

-Ken Blanchard says that the key to give criticism that does not poison relationships is to give the negative feedback while still communicating that, overall, you still value the employee’s work and contribution.
+Ken Blanchard says that the key to giving criticism that does not poison relationships is to give negative feedback while still communicating that, overall, you still value the employee’s work and contribution.

 You do it by giving the criticism fair and square and then adding that they are valuable employees and they’re doing well in other fields.

-One minute criticisms are effective because the employee feel that they are being reviewed fairly and timely.
+One-minute criticisms are effective because the employee feels that they are being reviewed fairly and timely.

 Let Employees Know They’ll Be Reviewed

 The author recommends that before giving one-minute feedback you let the employees know they will be reviewed. if you don’t, they might feel like you are spying on them.

 I don’t fully agree here.
-As a manager your role is to look at their performance.
-To me, it feels much more invasive is someone would tell me “now I’m going to review you”.
+As a manager, your role is to look at their performance.
+To me, it feels much more invasive if someone would tell me “now I’m going to review you”.